deskoh/eslint-ts-js/README.md

 const { type, ...coords } = data;
 ```

-Lastly, the TypeScript compiler `tsc` has type-checking features that overlaps with some ESLint rules (see [@typescript-eslint/eslint-recommended](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/src/configs/eslint-recommended.ts)) or has compatibility issues which would require certain `airbnb` rules to be disabled for TypeScript files.
+Lastly, there are some compatibility issues which would require certain `airbnb` rules to be disabled for TypeScript files.
 A good reference for such compatibility issues found in the [react-app](https://github.com/facebook/create-react-app/blob/master/packages/eslint-config-react-app/index.js) config and are described in the following issues.

   * https://github.com/facebook/create-react-app/issues/6906
   * https://github.com/typescript-eslint/typescript-eslint/issues/291